Chalmers strategy and objective

 After each course is completed, a course survey is sent out to give the students who have taken the course the opportunity to evaluate it and provide feedback to Chalmers.
 To capture students’ experience of gender equality, equal treatment and diversity on a course, the survey contains compulsory questions about equal learning opportunities and how welcome and appreciated they felt on their course.

-We actively promote inclusion in the study environment (you can read more about this at (Link to study and work environment)), and work to ensure that our campuses are free of discrimination and harassment (Link to safety at Chalmers).
+We actively promote inclusion in the study environment and work to ensure that our campuses are free of discrimination and harassment.
 It is important to us that everyone on our campuses feels safe and included, and it is a priority for us to pass this on to all our students.

 At Chalmers, no student or employee should be at risk of ill health or injury due to their work environment.